Which one offers you the best tasting and most nutritionally sound product for the right price?

 Vanilla Whole Fuel taste test

-Given there are 3g more sugar per 100g serving Whole Fuel tastes sweeter than Huel.
+Given there is 3g more sugar per 100g serving Whole Fuel tastes sweeter than Huel.
 My pallet is fine with sweet tasting foods so the extra sweetness didn’t bother me.
 Although as of writing I have an after-taste in my mouth despite finishing the drink five minutes ago.

 The consistency of Whole Fuel was thicker than Huel which, despite giving it a good shake, there were still clumps of unmixed powder in it when I was drinking it.
-This happens with me with protein drinks all the time so it’s something I’m used to.
+This happens to me with protein drinks all the time so it’s something I’m used to.

 You can taste the oats in it like Huel though the sweetness seems to dull this down somewhat.

-For those who are sensitive to sweet tasting foods, Huel may be preferable over Whole Fuel.
+For those who are sensitive to sweet-tasting foods, Huel may be preferable over Whole Fuel.
 But if you enjoy thick sweet drinks and you don’t mind the clumps (or can mix it better than I did) then Whole Fuel is for you.

-Personally, I enjoyed the taste of Huel over Whole Fuel and with the additional flavours there is more variety.
+Personally, I enjoyed the taste of Huel over Whole Fuel and with the additional flavours, there is more variety.

 Whole Fuel vs Huel.
-Which one costs more?
+Which costs more?

 Myprotein currently sells a 1kg Whole Fuel pouch for £15.99 which equals £1.60 per serving.